Joshhhuaaa/EnhancedSCDAOnline/PatchNotes.md

   - Helicopter in the Spy insertion point has been restored from the Xbox 360 version.
 ---
 - Motorway 90:
-  - Fixed a visual bug in Thermal / EMF vision near the Upsilon Force spawn.
+  - *Bug fixed:* A visual bug in Thermal / EMF vision near the Upsilon Force spawn.
-  - Fixed a visual bug outside the gate by Blue Terminal.
+  - *Bug fixed:* A visual bug outside the gate by Blue Terminal.
   - Removed emergency lights near Yellow Terminal's outside catwalk.
   - Removed emergency light near Yellow Terminal's exit door to the ECC.
   - Removed light near the second floor's top vent in Yellow Terminal.